BrianYang71/CAD_2022/README.md

 ---

 ## OTHER NOTICE
-Currently, we can only rewrite test case 1 and 2. \
+Currently, we can only rewrite test case01 and case02. \
-Please access to only these two input files
+Please access to only these two input files.